stnolting/neo430/README.md

 You need a small but still powerful, customizable and microcontroller-like processor system for your next FPGA project?
 Then the NEO430 is the right choice for you.

-This processor is based on the Texas Instruments MSP430(TM) ISA and provides full compatibility with the original instruction set.
-The NEO430 is not an MSP430 clone – it is more like a complete new implementation from the bottom up.
+This processor is based on the Texas Instruments MSP430(TM) ISA and provides compatibility with the original instruction set (see differences below).
+The NEO430 is not an exact MSP430 clone – it is more like a complete new implementation from the bottom up.
 The processor features a very small outline, already implementing standard features like a timer, a watchdog, UART, TWI and SPI serial interfaces, general purpose IO ports, an internal bootloader and of course internal memory for program code and data.
 All of the implemented peripheral modules are optional – so if you do not need them, you can exclude them from synthesis to